hienvuvg/dairycattle_dataset/visualization/README.md

 <br />

 ## Multi-View Visual Localization
 Localization of cows (from 1 to 16) simultaneously using multiple views.
-Only applicable to 7/25:
+Only applicable to 7/25 (does not require the visual data):
 ```
 python visual_localization.py
 ```